Performance of WebAssembly runtimes in 2026

 Some of them are.

-Wasmtime is the cleanest yes: it got faster every year in this benchmark.
-Not massively faster, but consistently faster.
+Wasmtime is the cleanest yes: it got faster every year in this benchmark, by a little each time.

 Node is also a yes, but the slope is gentle.